ItzBloxxy/Discord-Webhook-Network/README.md

-# 🚀 Discord Webhook Messenger 🚀
+# 🚀 Discord Webhook Network 🚀
 A basic batch script to send messages via a webhook using `curl`.

 # News! 📰